omairrais/pure_javascript_module/README.md

 # Restrictions:

-You have one week to complete this task.
 You are not allowed to use jQuery or any other libraries, including helper libraries such as templating ones.
 Instead, use core Javascript features.
 You can use either ECMAScript5 or ECMAScript6 (ES2015) features.
 Code should be clean, modular and reusable.

-# Bonus points for and including, but not limited to:

 Implementing UX features based on the time it takes to load the data.
 (Think GMAIL).
 Showcasing your CSS/SCSS skills by not using Bootstrap or similar libraries.